-IMPACT Potential for Short-Term Construction-Related Soil Erosion and Water Quality Impairment.

-4.10-3 Implementation of the proposed project could cause short-term water quality degradation associated with construction activities.
-Construction activities (grading, excavation, etc.) could generate sediment, erosion, and other nonpoint source pollutants in on-site stormwater, which could drain to off-site areas, potentially degrading local water quality.
+IMPACT 4.10-2 Potential for Short-Term Construction-Related Water Quality Degradation.
+Implementation of the proposed project could cause short-term water quality degradation associated with construction activities.
+Construction activities (grading, excavation, etc.) could result in substantial stormwater discharges of suspended solids and other nonpoint source pollutants, which could drain to off-site areas, potentially degrading local surface water quality.
 Further, areas of exposed or stockpiled soils could be subject to sheet erosion during rain events.
-This impact would be potentially significant.
+This impact would be considered potentially significant.

 Grading, earthmoving, excavation, and utility installation, infrastructure development, and building construction would disturb the existing vegetation cover, soil, and drainage systems over the entire project site and some offsite areas (e.g., water and wastewater infrastructure).
 Therefore, the site would be exposed to wind and water erosion, which could adversely affect surface water quality.

 The subsurface conditions on the site generally consist of variably weathered granodiorite rock.
 Infiltrating surface runoff water could create saturated surface conditions because of the impervious nature of the underlying bedrock.
-Intense rainfall and associated stormwater runoff could result in short periods of sheet erosion within areas of exposed or stockpiled soils.
-If uncontrolled, these soil materials could cause sedimentation and blockage of drainage channels.
+In addition, intense rainfall and associated stormwater runoff could result in short periods of sheet erosion within areas of exposed or stockpiled soils.
+If uncontrolled, these soil materials would flow off of the site and into local drainages.
 Further, the compaction of soils by heavy equipment may reduce the infiltration capacity of soils and increase the potential for runoff and downstream sedimentation.

-Construction activities could result in substantial stormwater discharges of suspended solids and other pollutants from the project construction site.
+Construction activities could result in substantial stormwater discharges of suspended solids and other pollutants into local drainage channels from the project construction site.
 Construction-related chemicals (fuels, paints, adhesives, etc.) could be washed into surface waters by stormwater runoff.
-The deposition of pollutants (gas, oil, carbons) onto the ground surface by construction vehicles could similarly result in the transport of pollutants to surface waters by stormwater runoff or in seepage of such pollutants into groundwater.
-Increased turbidity could result in adverse impacts on fish and wildlife within local water courses.
+The deposition of pollutants (gas, oil, etc.) onto the ground surface by construction vehicles could similarly result in the transport of pollutants to surface waters by stormwater runoff or in seepage of such pollutants into groundwater.
+Increased turbidity could result in adverse impacts on fish and wildlife species within local water courses.
 Long-term effects could include increased flooding hazards caused by reduced drainage facility and channel capacity.

 Nonstormwater discharges could result from activities such as construction dewatering procedures, or discharge or accidental spills of hazardous substances such as fuels, oils, concrete, paints, solvents, cleaners, or other construction materials.
-Because of the shallow depth to bedrock and the sloping terrain of the site, it is likely that perched water could be as shallow as three feet below existing grade, depending on the time of year.
-If perched water is encountered during excavation, dewatering activities would be necessary (Wallace-Kuhl & Associates 2006).
+Because of the shallow depth to bedrock and the sloping terrain of the site, it is likely that perched water could be as shallow as three feet below existing grade depending on the time of year.
+If perched water is encountered during excavation, dewatering activities would be necessary (Wallace-Kuhl & Associates 2005).
 Dewatering discharges may contain elevated levels of suspended sediment or other construction-related contaminants.